ted-dino/ted-dino/README.md

 - 🌱 I’m currently learning **HTML, CSS and Javascript**

-- 👨‍💻 All of my projects are available at [https://github.com/ted-dino?tab=repositories](https://github.com/ted-dino?tab=repositories)
+- 👨‍💻 All of my projects are available are [here](https://github.com/ted-dino?tab=repositories)

 - 📫 How to reach me **ted23@tutanota.com**